 Once through the door, be prepared for a little climb – but each step is humorously marked with the increments of -0.5 calories – and you’ll burn about 30 of them without your luggage.
 Thankfully, there’s a warm welcome waiting at the top!

-Goodmorning Hostel has a colourful interior, with a bright and breezy feel and clean rooms.
+Goodmorning Hostel has a colorful interior, with a bright and breezy feel and clean rooms.
 There’s some funky decoration dotted around too, and since Agness’ stay, the only real changes have been in redecorating a room here or there.

 The chillout/common area is cool and there’s a boutique vibe that comes with some nice finishes touches, including inviting comfy sofas, artwork and informative notice boards.